weirdrebel/weirdrebel/README.md

 <p align="center">
 <a href="https://github.com/weirdrebel"><img src="https://readme-typing-svg.herokuapp.com?lines=Python-Django+Developer;Machine+Learning+Engineer&center=true&width=500&height=50"></a>

-### I'm a Python-Django Developer, Researcher!
+### I'm a Python-Django Developer, Machine Learning Engineer, Researcher!
+- 🔭 I have a strong practical knowledge in the field of Machine Learning and have made significant contributions to projects focused on Computer Vision, Image Processing, and Deep Learning.
-- 🌱 I’m currently learning Computer Vision & Machine Learning.
+- 🌱 I’m currently my Python-Django Development skills.
 - 👯 I’m looking to collaborate with other content creators and developers.
-- 🥅 2022-23 Goals: Contribute more to Open Source projects and Execute my Innovative ideas.
+- 🥅 2023-24 Goals: Contribute more to Open Source projects and Execute my Innovative ideas.
 - 💎 If you are a Tech geek, let's get connected :)

 <h2>Tech Stack</h2>